 ratio

-Gem Diamonds acknowledges the impact climate change will have on reshaping the future of freshwater, changing precipitation patterns are shifting seasons and affecting the timing and quantity of freshwater recharge.
-The impact of unmitigated industry on water quality will further exacerbate an already vulnerable global water supply system and water stewardship has therefore been integrated into our business strategy as a responsible mining company and good corporate citizen.
+Gem Diamonds recognises that climate change is reshaping global freshwater availability, with shifting precipitation patterns affecting the timing and volume of water recharge.
+The impact of unmitigated industrial activity on water quality further threatens an already vulnerable global water system.
+As a responsible mining company, we have embedded water stewardship into our business strategy to safeguard this critical resource.

 Water consumption